dispatch/reboot/docs/01/a.markdown

   Http(weatherSvc(loc) OK as.xml.Elem)
 ```

-This method returns a promise `scala.xml.Elem`.
+This method returns a future `scala.xml.Elem`.
 Note that Dispatch
 handlers, like `as.String` and `as.xml.Elem`, mimic the name of the
 type they produce.
 They're all under the package `dispatch.as` where
 you can access them without additional imports.